UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

 ???+ question Discuss Risks and Requirements (A short Needs Analysis) for a program that visualize and does simple curve fitting for temperature data from uppsala

+!!!- hint "Needs"
     - Think about what the user needs from your application
     - Think about how the user interacts

+!!!- hint "Risks"
+    Risk is defined in ISO Guide 73:2009 as “The effect of uncertainty on objectives”.
+This has an attached Note 1, “An effect is a deviation from the expected — positive and/or negative”.
+A positive risk is commonly known as an opportunity, and can be addressed within the Risk Management process.

     - Think about what the risks are in terms of access, legality
     - Think about risks of data loss etc.
     - Think about requirements on users system

     A short checklist of categories

     - Uncontrolled System Access
     - Ineffective Security Practices
     - Data loss
     - Program Errors
         - such as yielding the wrong result
         - Causing unintended system behavior

-another good source

-- Effective Methods for Software Testing: Includes Complete Guidelines, Checklists, and Templates 3rd Edition

 ???- question "One answer"